Rate This Article With 5 Stars.

 Electric Field due to Line Charge Distribution

 In our previous article, we have calculated the Electric Field due to a Point Charge.
-In this article, the electric field of a line of charge distribution can be calculated by superposing the point charge fields of infinitesimal charge elements.
+In this article, we will calculate the electric field of a line of charge distribution by superposing the point charge field of several infinitesimal charge elements.
 Let us consider a straight charged wire of length L. The line charge density of this charged wire is .
 We have to calculate the electric field at point P which is Z distance apart from the line charge distribution.
 The situation is shown in the figure below.
 Let us consider an charge element of length at a distance x as shown in the figure.
 Charge contained within this element is .
 The electric field at point P due to this charge element is

 and the radial part of the electric field from this charge element is,